tdg5/reqless-py/README.md

 the original process keeps tabs on them to ensure that they are all up and running.
 In the future, the parent process might also perform other sanity checks, but for the time being, it's just that the process is still alive.
-You can specify the `host` and `port` you want to use for the qless server as well:
+You can specify the `host` and `port` you want to use for the reqless server as well:

 ```bash
 reqless-py-worker --host foo.bar --port 1234 ...